rhythm-games-tampere/rhythm-games-tampere.github.io/yhdistys.md

 layout: page
 permalink: /yhdistys/
 ---
-#Consider joining our association!
+# Tampereen Rytmipelaajat ry

+## Consider joining Tarry!
-Tampereen Rytmipelaajat ry is a Finnish non-profit association here to make Pirkanmaa a more rhythmical place.
+Tampereen Rytmipelaajat ry is a Finnish non-profit association here to make Tampere a more rhythmical place.
 If you're interested in our quest, you can join our official [Discord server](https://discord.com/invite/DvfRy8ebh9) to talk with us or come play at our [arcade](https://tarry.fi/arcade)!!! 👀 (opens in January 2026)

 As per Finnish association law, to join Tarry, you must accept our rules and pay the yearly membership fee.